‘Rich Answers’ and seek commercials coming to Google Assistant

 Google Assistant | Google Developers

 Ads come to Assistant.
 Google began checking out ads in search effects in Assistant in February.
 Now, it’s far making it legit.
-If Assistant suggests hyperlinks to resources on the web, “When relevant, those consequences may also consist of the existing advertisements that you’d see on Search today,” the organisation announced Monday.
-That means your search campaigns can make bigger to Assistant outcomes — on Android devices.
+If Assistant suggests hyperlinks to resources on the web, “When relevant, those consequences may also consist of the existing advertisements that you’d see on Search today,” the organization announced Monday.
+That means your search campaigns can make bigger Assistant outcomes — on Android devices.

 Why you must care.